Quick overview:

 Perform Windows updates on a regular basis

 Microsoft regularly provides special security updates that can contribute to the security of your computer.
 By patching potential security vulnerabilities, these updates help to prevent viruses and other malicious attacks.
 Windows updates ensure that the user's PC receives these updates automatically.
-However, it may be necessary to restart the system from time to time for the updates to be fully installed.
+However, it may be necessary to restart the system from time to time to ensure that the updates are fully installed.

 On Windows Tweaks you will find time-saving tech guides for PC, software & Microsoft.
 For a stress-free digital everyday life.
 Already we have been "tweaking" Windows since 1998 and just won't stop!